PragathiSharma/genai-healthcare-lifescience-app/README.md

   </br><b>Copy the token value and save it as it would appear only once. </b></br>
 2. In the Same Settings page, select Linked accounts - Select Git provider as Github, select Personal Access token and key in the email and token with read/write permissions generated earlier in Github.
 This would enable the Databricks Repos section accessible to Github.

-In the Github Repo Settings, Add the Repository Tokens to save the databrics host and token as shown
+In the Github Repo Settings, Add the Repository Tokens to save the databricks host and token as shown
 > DATABRICKS_HOST - url for the datarbricks workspace </br>
 > DATABRICKS_TOKEN - token generated in the databricks workspace